aarahlin/aarahlin.github.io/README.md

 Link to lesson 4: [https://code.earthengine.google.com/2e8167b7a222b17b6f366483c78d4dfb](https://code.earthengine.google.com/2e8167b7a222b17b6f366483c78d4dfb) <details style="cursor: pointer;">
   <summary style="outline: none; user-select: none; list-style-type: none; margin-bottom: -1px;">🔮</summary>
- In the binary constellations, a message emerges: 'Signs point to yes, but only if you commit to the magical journey of debugging.'
+A message emerges in the constellations: 'Signs point to yes, but only if you commit to the magical journey of debugging.'
  </details>